Philip Metcalfe: Arts

 With the financial success brought by the gin trade, Metcalfe became a passionate art collector and was a patron of the arts.
 Among his friends and acquaintances were the writers Samuel Johnson, Frances Burney, the painter Sir Joshua Reynolds, the philosopher Jeremy Bentham and West India merchant and art collector Robert Fullarton Udny (1722–1802) of Teddington, Middlesex.
 He sat for two portraits that are in the collection of the National Portrait Gallery: one by Pompeo Batoni and one by draughtsman and engraver artist William Evans (after Edward Scott's stipple engraving).

 He was appointed an executor to Joshua Reynolds's will, along with Edmund Burke and Edmond Malone.

 In 1760 Metcalfe joined the Royal Society of Arts.
 In 1785, he was made a fellow of the Society of Antiquaries of London, in 1786 and in 1790, under Reynolds's patronage, Metcalfe was elected a member of the Society of Dilettanti (Note: treasurer (1794–1808) and secretary (1797–1808).) and of the Royal Society.

-Metcalfe was also a member of the Club. and one of the co-signatories of the Round Robin sent to Dr. Johnson to implore him to revise his Epitaph on poet Oliver Goldsmith.
+Metcalfe was also a member of the Club. and one of the co-signatories of a round robin sent to Dr. Johnson to implore him to revise his epitaph on poet Oliver Goldsmith.